ParleNY

 Spread the love

-In sum, Ocean Hill Houses stand as a testament to both the potential and the struggle of public housing.
-Though shaped by hardship, the development remains a vital part of Brooklyn public housing—where residents care deeply for their community and continue to push for change through determination and collective will.
+In sum, the Ocean Hill Houses are a testament to public housing potential and struggle.
+Though they’ve been terrorized by hardship, they are a gem jewel of Brooklyn housing—where the people care for the community and change still happens because of its people’s determination and will.

 Total